AAoritz/Treuhand/README.md

 In 2018, we submitted a freedom of information request to the successor organization of the Treuhandanstalt, the Bundesanstalt für vereinigungsbedingte Sonderaufgaben (BvS), to obtain firm-level data.
 In response, Mr. Dieter Freund from the BvS provided the Excel file shared here.
-The file contains information on the privatization outcomes of East German firms as of 2016, including, among other variables: firm name, Treuhand ID, company registry number, federal state, and privatization status.
+The file contains information on the privatization outcomes of East German firms as of 2016, including, among other variables: firm name, Treuhand ID, company registry number, federal state, and privatization status (excluding municipalizations).
 A codebook describing the variables is included in the final tab of the Excel file.